 Does Tea Expire?
 How Long Tea Lasts For

-But the big question is, how long does tea last before it’s no longer as fresh?
+But the big question is, how long does tea last before it's no longer as fresh?
 Understanding tea shelf life can help you know when your tea is still good to brew and when to say goodbye.
-Let’s look at how long your tea can stick around before it’s past its prime!
+Let's examine how long your tea can last before it's past its prime.

 Does Tea Expire?
 Understanding "Best By" Dates

 Yes, tea can expire.
-Most tea bags come with an expiration date, usually two years from production.
-While tea doesn’t expire like perishable foods, it can lose its freshness, flavor, and potency over time.
+Most tea bags come with an expiration date, typically two years from the date of production.
+While tea doesn't expire like perishable foods, it can lose its freshness, flavor, and potency over time.

 What Does the "Best By" Date Mean for Tea?

-The "best by" date on tea is not an expiration date in the traditional sense.
-It’s more of a recommendation from the manufacturer, indicating the period during which the tea is at its peak freshness, flavor, and quality.
-After this date, the tea doesn’t necessarily go bad, but it may lose its aroma, flavor profile, and potency.
+The "best by" date on tea is not a traditional expiration date.
+It's more of a recommendation from the manufacturer, indicating the period during which the tea is at its peak freshness, flavor, and quality.
+After this date, the tea doesn't necessarily go bad, but it may lose its aroma, flavor profile, and potency.

 Can Tea Go Bad After the "Best By" Date?

-Factors like exposure to air, moisture, light, and heat can speed up this process, leading to stale or musty tea.
+Factors such as exposure to air, moisture, light, and heat can accelerate this process, resulting in stale or musty tea.

 Tea bags generally have a shorter shelf life because they contain finely ground leaves that quickly lose flavor.